mitmplay/rpc-apitest/README.md

 Each `request definition file` will be loaded in the UI and can be tested, as the files is watched!, when you edit the file and save it, it will automaticaly reflected on the UI.

-Parser checkbox on the action bar will help (when checked) to see the end result result, but for random value using fake in dynamic vars, the values can be different during the execution of API call.
+**Parser checkbox** on the action-bar will help (when checked) to see the end result result, but for random value using fake in dynamic vars, the values can be different during the execution of API call.

+**Source checkbox** on the action-bar is to see the source code of request

 ```js
 await RPC.api.fetch('apidemo/u_agent_post') run